200 SE 4th Street • Abilene, Kansas 67410 • 785.263.6700 • 877.RING.IKE

 We are closed on Thanksgiving, Christmas, and New Year's Day.

-New rates are effective August 1, 2019.
-Our new pricing structure provides an option for the museum, home tour, or a combination ticket.
+Our pricing structure provides an option for the museum, home tour, or a combination ticket.

 - Adult: $15 Museum, $7 Home, or $20 Combo